DoHITB/SHA1.cob/README.md

 This code was written by David O. Solé González (aka DoHITB).

 The implementation was made following rfc3174 official text.
 You can find the mentioned rfc on the Internet for free, on http://www.ietf.org/rfc/rfc3174.txt

 For any comment, suggestion or similar, you can reach me via mail on "doscar.sole@gmail.com"

+## Important notice
+We moved to new repository: https://github.com/DoHITB/CryptoCobol

-General lines and commentaries:
+## General lines and commentaries:
 - This programs only works on ASCII data passed as X(n).

 - Once the input arrived, its transofmed into bytes.